 What does the free self-serve breakfast include?

-Coffee and tea, as well as a combination of some or all of the following; fresh fruit, granola, milk, yoghurt, bread/toast, preserves, nut butter.
+Coffee and tea, as well as a combination of some or all of the following; fresh fruit, granola, milk, yoghurt, bread/toast, preserves, nut butter, other.

 What is the deal with the welcome dinner?

 This is a no-pressure, casual dinner which will allows the artists resident(s) to get to know their host and for me to hear a bit about your work.
 It’s just a nice way to welcome you to Minneapolis and to my home.
 I would like to offer the dinner either the first night of your arrival or the following evening, whatever works best.

 What if I have some dietary restrictions?